Lisa Hannigan

 Lisa Margaret Hannigan (born 12 February 1981) is an Irish musician, singer, composer, and voice actress.
 She began her musical career as a member of Damien Rice's band.
-Since beginning her solo career in 2007 she has released three albums: Sea Sew (2008), Passenger (2011), and At Swim (2016).
-Hannigan's music has received award nominations both in Ireland and the United States.
-Hannigan also received attention in North America for her role as Blue Diamond in Steven Universe, an American animated television series created by Rebecca Sugar.
+Since beginning her solo career in 2007, she has released three albums: Sea Sew (2008), Passenger (2011), and At Swim (2016).
+Hannigan's music has received award nominations in Ireland and the United States.
+Hannigan drew attention in North America for her role as Blue Diamond in Steven Universe, an animated television series created by Rebecca Sugar.

 Early life and education

 Hannigan was born in Dublin but grew up in Kilcloon, County Meath, Ireland.
-She attended primary school at Scoil Oilibhéir Naofa in Kilcloon and enrolled at Trinity College Dublin to study French and art history.
+She attended primary school at Scoil Oilibhéir Naofa in Kilcloon, then attended The King's Hospital, a co-educational independent school at Palmerstown, Dublin, then enrolled at Trinity College Dublin to study French and art history.

 Career

-While still in college, Hannigan met Damien Rice at a concert in Dublin in early 2001.
-Rice enlisted Hannigan to sing on his 2002 album O and his later album "9", featured in the hit "9 Crimes".
+While in college, Hannigan met Damien Rice at a concert in Dublin in early 2001.
+Rice enlisted Hannigan to sing on his 2002 album O and his later album 9, featured in the hit "9 Crimes".
 She toured with Rice as part of his band during that period, lending vocal support and occasionally playing guitar, bass or drums.

 In 2007, Hannigan returned to Dublin and began a solo career.
-Some of Hannigan's live recordings were made available through trading networks radio shows.
+Some of Hannigan's live recordings were available through trading networks radio shows.
 These recordings included: "Willy" by Joni Mitchell, "Be My Husband" by Nina Simone (from the 1965 album Pastel Blues), "Mercedes Benz" by Janis Joplin and "Love Hurts" by Boudleaux Bryant.
-Hannigan also performed live with her own band, called The Daisy Okell Quartet and contributed guest vocals to the recordings of Mic Christopher, The Frames and Herbie Hancock.
+Hannigan performed live with her own band, The Daisy Okell Quartet, and contributed guest vocals to the recordings of Mic Christopher, The Frames and Herbie Hancock.